 “You know, training.”
 Red makes a careless gesture.
 “Like… target practice, or…”

 He trails off at the expression on Paul’s face.
-“Sir… this is a boat.”
+“Sir… this is a ship.”

-Red opens his mouth to say something about how they’re not going to be training a tyranitar or anything, then closes it, recognizing the futility.
+Red opens his mouth to say that they’re not going to be training a tyranitar or anything, then closes it, recognizing the futility.

 “We can run around with them though, right?”
 Leaf asks, sounding worried.
 “Just to get some exercise?”

-He hesitates.
-“I think it might be better not to, ma’am.
+Paul hesitates.
+“I think it might be better not to, Ma’am.
 It might upset the other guests.”

 “What if I did it early in the morning?
 Or late at night?”